billkarsh/SpikeGLX/Markdown/Metadata_30.md

 imTrgSource=0
 ```

-Selects the type of trigger that starts the run: {0=software, 1=SMA connector,
+Selects the type of trigger that starts the run: {0=software}.
-2-17=BSC pins 0-15, 18=PXI}.

 ```
 snsApLfSy=384,0,1